-The anesthesiology service is comprised of two boardcertified anesthesiologists, one AVTA certified anesthesia technician, two certified veterinary technicians, and one resident in training.
+The anesthesiology service is comprised of two board-certified anesthesiologists, two AVTA certified anesthesia technicians, and one certified veterinary technician.
 The anesthesia section is well equipped to provide high quality anesthesia care to large and small animal patients presented to our service by the other hospital services.
 Our focus is on the overall well-being of the patient, allowing clinicians within our hospital to focus on the particular surgical or diagnostic procedure being performed.
 Our service provides general anesthesia, regional anesthesia and acute pain management for approximately 1,000 patients a year.